IgnacBrychta/IgnacBrychta/README.md

 # My Projects
 Here are some of my favorite projects that I've worked on:

-1. Project: Chess#
+First Project: Chess#
 - Chess GUI in Windows Forms.
 - Link: [Chess#](https://github.com/IgnacBrychta/WindowsFormsChess)
-2. Project: Maze Generation and A* Pathfinding
+Second Project: Maze Generation and A* Pathfinding
  - This demo can generate a maze and find the shortest path between any two points in the maze.
  - Link: [A* Algorithm](https://github.com/IgnacBrychta/AStar-Algorithm-and-Recursive-Backtracking-Demo)